marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

 .. index:: gcc_struct variable attribute, PowerPC

-For full documentation of the struct attributes please see the documentation in x86 Variable Attributes.
+For full documentation of the struct attributes please see the documentation in :ref:`x86-variable-attributes`.

 .. index:: altivec variable attribute, PowerPC

-For documentation of ``altivec`` attribute please see the documentation in PowerPC Type Attributes.
+For documentation of ``altivec`` attribute please see the documentation in :ref:`powerpc-type-attributes`.

 .. _rl78-variable-attributes: